Exchange-NodeJS/.github/profile/README.md

 ---

+## 📜 License

+This project is licensed under the **GNU General Public License v3.0**.
+You are free to use, modify, and distribute the code under the terms of this license.
+For more details, please refer to the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file or visit the official [GNU website](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## 🤝 Contribute
 We encourage contributions to help shape Sync-Markets into a powerful tool for the trading community.
 Feel free to open a pull request.